What is Batch?

 Applications operate in only a few modes.

 One is interactive or real-time.
 In this mode, the application is communicating with another application or a human.
 Real-time means the response or process must produce a result immediately (or quickly enough to seem immediate) to satisfy the waiting second party.
-This is also the meaning of interactive where the application is interacting or conversing (where conversational is a synonym for interactive) with that same second party.
+This is also the meaning of interactive, where the application is interacting (or conversing) with that same second party.

 Another, relatively new mode is streaming.
 Data is arriving or flowing constantly and the expectation is that something is receiving the data and taking some action.